Types of Therapy

 If you would like to read more about it, I recommend reading John Gottman’s The Seven Principles for Making Marriage Work: A Practical Guide from the Country’s Foremost Relationship Expert.

-Another approach is Sue Johnson’s Emotional Focused Therapy (EFT).
+Another approach I learned and use is Sue Johnson’s Emotional Focused Therapy (EFT).
 The approach based on scientific study of adult love and bonding processes in couples (attachment theory).
 The focus of the therapy is to help facilitate the creation of secure, lasting bonds between intimate partners and reinforce any preexisting positive bonds.
 Couples may find this method a beneficial approach, as it can help people better understand both their own emotional responses and those of significant people in their lives.

 Structural Family Theory (SFT)